 HOW TO CITE THIS BRANCH ENTRY (MLA format)

 Schmitt, Cannon.
-“On the Publication of Charles Darwin’s On the Origin of the Species, 1859.”
+“On the Publication of Charles Darwin’s On the Origin of Species, 1859.”
 BRANCH: Britain, Representation and Nineteenth-Century History.
 Ed.
 Dino Franco Felluga.
 Extension of Romanticism and Victorianism on the Net.
 Web.
 [Here, add your last date of access to BRANCH].

 Beer, Gillian.
 Darwin’s Plots: Evolutionary Narrative in Darwin, George Eliot and Nineteenth-Century Fiction.
 2nd ed.
 Cambridge: Cambridge UP, 2000.
 Print.